sttp-book/sttp-book/chapters/intelligent-testing/mutation-testing.md

 Following this procedure, we get a sense of the fault error capability of our test suite.

 In mutation testing, we use **mutants**.
-The mutants are the defects, or faults, that we introduce in the source code and then use to determine the quality of the test suite.
+Mutants are the modified programs which contain the defects, or faults that we introduce in the source code to be then used for determining the quality of the test suite.

 A big question regarding the mutants is what their size should be.
 We can change single operations, whole lines or even multiple lines of code.